-Couple Conversation: Equal Partnership
+Couple Time: Equal Partnership

 - What did I see growing up in my family (and/or in other married couples that I was close to) in terms of an equal partnership? - Do I hold any beliefs that don't view men and women as equal?
 If so, how can I work on overcoming those beliefs? - What is my vision of an equal partnership?
 What do I want in our marriage?
-(Both general and specific.) - Talk through the following scenarios to practice how you might handle a decision as equal partners.
-You don't need to actually make these decisions but rather think through HOW you will make these decisions. - Scenario 1: The car you brought to the marriage has died and you need to purchase a new one.
-How will the two of us decide on a budget?
-Financing?
-What kind of car?
-What features?
-Insurance? - Scenario 2: You have a nice job offer in an out-of-state city, but your spouse has another year to finish her/his degree.
-What do you do?
+(Both general and specific.) - Talk through the following scenario to practice how you might handle a decision as equal partners.
+You don't need to actually make these decisions but rather think through HOW you will make these decisions. - The car you brought to the marriage has died and you need to purchase a new one.
+How will the two of us decide on a budget? financing? what kind of car? what features? insurance?

-Couple Conversation: Divorce Philosophy
+Couple Time: Divorce Philosophy